Skip to content

 • any signage not attached to the building, such as ‘A’ boards

-• any security related items, such as roller shutters, alarms etc
+• any security related items, such as roller shutters and alarms

 • VAT (where the applicant is VAT registered, and VAT is therefore recoverable)